matwilso/matwilso.github.io/_posts/gpt-sim.md

 Quantity does really seem to have a quality all its own here.
 There are whole new capabilities that arise from training these bigger and bigger systems.

-And where do the capabilities stop?
+And as we keep improving these systems, where do the capabilities stop?
 Where do you expect them to stop?
 Modeling human psychology?
-Discovering that it is in a training process?
+Discovering that it is experiencing a training process?
 Discovering that it can do better at its objective by influencing its data sources?

 I believe we can build super powerful systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).